ChrisNeedham200/loadimpact-docs/jekyll/_v3/user-scenarios-scripting-examples/simple-crawl-of-website.md

 ***

 It is possible to simulate loading a random next URL from the current pages.
 If done enough times in a row it would basically be a simple "spider" crawl of the site.
 This could perhaps be useful in conjunction with custom metrics to record the average load time of random pages.
-Here is an example which loads the Load Impact front page and then picks a random link and loads that:
+Here is an example which loads the LoadImpact front page and then picks a random link and loads that:
 {% highlight lua linenos %}
 -- Site base URL.
 local base_url = "http://loadimpact.com"